asigalov61/Artificial-Intelligence-Conspiracy/README.md

 3) Organization refused to disclose or provide a copy of Tax Returns
 4) Organization is clearly and openly engaged in unethical, deceptive, and HIGHLY ILLEGAL/DANGEROUS activities
 5) Refusal to communicate with independent researchers and scientists and answer important and relevant questions
-6) Hihgly discriminatiry and highly selective hiring practices to keep non-profit/ tax-exempt status
+6) Highly discriminatiry and highly selective hiring practices to keep non-profit/ tax-exempt status

 # Google AI/Google Brain